r3dsm0k3/Keeleri/README.md

   > **Note:**
   This is going to take a while since it has to download the root fs, build the images and run it.
 Hopefully by the end of it, you should have a working hackathon starter ready.

+If everything is successfull you should have your node server running on 7337 and 80 would be used by nginx as the reverse proxy for node server.
+Happy hacking!

 Basic structure of the application
 --------------
  - Adding a route and its handler
-    - create your new controller page in the /app/controllers/
+    - create your new controller page in the /app/controllers
     - add the corresponding route in /app/routes
     - add the view as ejs file in the /app/views folder
     > Check the examples in the corresponding folder.